Pathum Nissanka: Early life and domestic career

 Pathum Nissanka was born on 18 May 1998 in Galle.
 His father Sunil Silva worked as a ground boy and his income was low.
 Pathum's mother sold flowers near the Kalutara temple.
 In early childhood, he was raised in a poor family background.
 He started his cricket career during his time at Kalutara Vidyalaya and then move to Isipathana College, Colombo.
 When in the School Cricket Championship he scored an unbeaten double century (205) off 190 balls against President's College, Rajagiriya at Colts ground, Colombo.
 He made his List A debut for Hambantota District in the 2016–17 Districts One Day Tournament on 17 March 2017.
 He made his Twenty20 debut for Badureliya Sports Club in the 2017–18 SLC Twenty20 Tournament on 24 February 2018.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In August 2021, he was named in the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Kandy Falcons to play in the 2022 Lanka Premier League tournament.

 On 17, December 2023 at Major Clubs Limited over tournament 2022/2023, against SSC, Nissanka scored his 5th List A century.
 He scored 135 runs from 96 deliveries hitting 13 boundaries and 6 sixes while chasing down 263 from 35 overs.
 His efforts went in vain as NCC lost the match by 14 runs.

+International League T20 (ILT20)

+Nissanka made his ILT20 debut for the Gulf Giants in the 2025–26 season, having been signed as a replacement for Ramon Simmonds.

+Indian Premier League (IPL)

+Nissanka secured his maiden IPL contract in the 2026 IPL auction, being acquired by the Delhi Capitals for a final bid of ₹4 crore against a base price of ₹75 lakh.